Guide: How to Implement DevSecOpsLearn with Fluid Attacks about adopting this culture

 It is highly accurate, i.e., generates low false positive and false negative rates, and looks for what you need it to look for.

-It is fast enough to work within your pipeline.
+It is fast enough to work within your SDLC.

 It covers policies that your company needs to cover.

-It can work continuously, in parallel and integrated with other tools in use, covering the entire target of evaluation.
+It can work continuously, in parallel and integrated with other tools in use.

 Additionally, we would like to highlight a couple of resources related to the previous tools that are pretty useful in the implementation of DevSecOps: